 Two new tours for the Deutsches Bergbau-Museum Bochum

-In the new permanent exhibition, the Deutsches Bergbau-Museum Bochum has set itself the challenge of keeping the presentation of the contents and results of its own research as exciting and informative as possible and to appeal to the various target groups with a range of different offers.
-Whether as an interactive game, multimedia learning station or a hands-on exhibit – the aim is to make sure that the contents of the permanent exhibition stays with you long after your visit.
-In addition, a children‘s trail leads through the tours, with separate exhibits that appeal to our youngest visitors.
+With its new exhibition, the Deutsches Bergbau-Museum Bochum is rising to the challenge of presenting the subject matter and results of its in-house research activities in an exciting, educational and informative manner, and to attrac¬tion the attention of the diverse target groups with a range of communicative approaches.
+Whether it be in the form of an inactive game, multi-media or hands-on exhibits – the aim is to communicate the content of the permanent exhibition in a sustained way.
+There is also a children‘s trail that winds its way through the tours, with specially selected exhibits placed at eye level for our youngest visitors.

 Around 3000 objects – from the in-house collections of the Montanhistorisches Dokumentationszentrum of the Deutsches Bergbau-Museum Bochum as well as alongside loan items and brand new exhibits – are presented in a new light.
 The reduced number of exhibits allows individual, out¬standing objects from the previous permanent exhibition is to be viewed in a new light with a new contextualised focus.
 Apart from having a thematic focus, each of the four tours also has its own specific design concept.

 The visitor’s mine and the pit descent simulator also provide glimpses into the diverse facets of underground mining activity at the Deutsches Bergbau-Museum Bochum.
 Stretching over 1.2 km, the underground network of passageways gives visitors an insight into everyday life underground and about historical technical developments in (coal) mining.
 The headframe of the erstwhile Germania colliery – the museum‘s largest exhibit – is a platform affording far-ranging views across the Ruhr Area, and a region shaped by the colliery imprinted landscape.